Mayo Clinic Opioid Conference: Evidence, Clinical Considerations & Best Practices - LIVESTREAM

 Mayo Clinic College of Medicine and Science designates this educational activity for a maximum of 13.75 knowledge-based contact hours.
 Participants should only claim credit commensurate with the extent of their participation in the activity.

-The AAFP has reviewed Mayo Clinic Opioid Conference: Evidence, Clinical Considerations, and Best Practice 2022 and deemed it acceptable for up to 15.75 Live AAFP Prescribed credits.
-Term of Approval is from 09/29/2022 to 10/01/2022.
+The AAFP has reviewed Mayo Clinic Opioid Conference: Evidence, Clinical Considerations and Best Practice 2023, and deemed it acceptable for AAFP credit.
+Term of approval is from 09/21/2023 to 09/23/2023.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 AAFP Prescribed credit is accepted by the American Medical Association as equivalent to AMA PRA Category 1 credit(s)™ toward the AMA Physician's Recognition Award.
 When applying for the AMA PRA, Prescribed credit earned must be reported as Prescribed, not as Category 1.